Chapter 51: "Stir-fried Snails"

 I remember in my second year of college, it seemed that overnight, eating spicy crayfish became popular everywhere.
 At that time, a boy was pursuing a girl in our dormitory and would often treat our whole dormitory to meals.
 Whenever he ordered spicy crayfish, he would also definitely order a plate of stir-fried snails.
 After going a few times, I found excuses not to go anymore.

 The next time I ate stir-fried snails was during the years I worked in Shenzhen.
-At that time, I was dating a boyfriend from Northeast China, who loved to sit at roadside stalls on summer nights, enjoying stir-fried snails and drinking beer.
+I was dating a boyfriend from Northeast China, who loved to sit at roadside stalls on summer nights, enjoying stir-fried snails and drinking beer.
 The summer in Shenzhen is particularly long.
 He would carefully help me pull out the snail meat, remove the tails, and place them on a plate, and I didn't have to worry about getting hurt.
-Later, when we both had free time, we would also hold hands to the market to buy fresh snails to cook at home.
-The flavor of Northeast cuisine is very strong, enough to cover up my fear of stir-fried snails.
+Later, when we both had free time, we would hold hands and go to the market to buy fresh snails to cook at home.
+The flavor of Northeast cuisine is very strong, strong enough to cover up my fear of stir-fried snails.
 I loved mixing the rich sauce with rice, and he once asked me if I didn't like eating stir-fried snails.
 At that moment, I suddenly realized that I had long been accustomed to only getting what others didn't want.

 If it weren't for the changes that followed, I think I would have walked into each other's lives with this tall, sunny boy.